Here are some of the best weekend getaways to take a break from the hectic city life

 Kakani is also a great place to start your cycling and mountain biking ventures along the hilly terrains of Kathmandu suburbs.

 On the banks of the mighty Trishuli River, Kuritar features exotic resorts where one can unwind and repose.
 Along with relaxing beside the riverside, seek the thrill through adventurous sports like rafting, kayaking and horse riding.
 The town is also the gateway to the sacred temple of Manakamana, home to the goddess Bhagwati.
 Bhagwati is said to be the fulfiller of wishes, and her abode Manakamana is a shrine that every Nepali Hindu is encouraged to visit in their lifetime.

-A 40 kilometres drive from Kathmandu, Balthali is a great getaway destination that may not give you a sight of the snow-capped mountains, but you will get a great view of the nearby hills that surround the valley, and one can also experience enchanting sunrises and sunsets that are worth getting a sight of.
+A 40 kilometers drive from Kathmandu, Balthali is a great getaway destination that may not give you a sight of the snow-capped mountains, but you will get a great view of the nearby hills that surround the valley, and one can also experience enchanting sunrises and sunsets that are worth getting a sight of.

 To get to Balthali, one must first reach Panauti, one of Nepal’s oldest towns and home to numerous temples dating back to the fifteenth century.
 From here, a hike of half an hour leads to the beautiful village of Balthali.
 The route to Balthali has many rivers, terraced farms, and one can get a glimpse of the agricultural life of the hilly regions of Nepal.
 The route to the village is a great place to have a picnic by the riverside, have some of the local fruits, and bask in the sun.